bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 Considering the variable for age, it appears that the older individuals in the dataset were more likely to NOT be diagnosed with CAD.
-This is counterintuitive as the probability of developing CAD rises naturally with aging.
+This is counterintuitive as the probability of developing CAD rises with aging.

 ```python